-Concurrently, the reviewers are asked to suggest additional scientists/scholars (Remote Referees) who could assess the proposals, if passed to step 2, as specialists.
+Concurrently, the reviewers are asked to suggest additional scientists/scholars (Remote Referees) who could assess the proposals, if passed to Step 2, as specialists.
 They are nominated on the basis of their expertise for the specific proposal; any researcher from anywhere in the world can be nominated.
 The Panel Chairs are mandated by the Scientific Council to select independent external experts for remote evaluation on the basis of the specific expertise required by each proposal.

-After the remote evaluation phase, the Panel Members take part in the step 1 meeting to discuss all proposals assigned to the panel and to establish the panel ranking.
-The proposals are ranked by the panel on the basis of the comments and panel scores received (A, B or C) and the panel's overall appreciation of their strengths and weaknesses.
-Each proposal receives one of the following panel scores:
+After the remote evaluation phase, the Panel Members take part in the Step 1 meeting to discuss all proposals assigned to the Panel and to establish the panel ranking.
+The proposals are ranked by the Panel on the basis of the individual comments and the Panel's overall appreciation of their strengths and weaknesses.
+Each proposal receives one of the following Panel scores:

-Score A - the proposal is of sufficient quality to pass to step 2 of the evaluation;
+Score A - the proposal is of sufficient quality to pass to Step 2 of the evaluation;

-Score B - the proposal is of high quality but not sufficient to pass to step 2 of the evaluation;
+Score B - the proposal is of high quality but not sufficient to pass to Step 2 of the evaluation;

-Score C - the proposal is not of sufficient quality to pass to step 2 of the evaluation.
+Score C - the proposal is not of sufficient quality to pass to Step 2 of the evaluation.

-Applicants whose proposals receive a B or C score in step 1 of the evaluation may be subject to resubmission restrictions in future calls if specified in the applicable ERC Work Programme.
+Applicants whose proposals receive a B or C score in Step 1 of the evaluation may be subject to resubmission restrictions in future calls if specified in the applicable ERC Work Programme18.

-Based on the Step 1 evaluation outcome, proposals within the budgetary cut-off up to three times the panel's indicative budget are retained for step 2.
+Based on the Step 1 evaluation outcome, proposals within the budgetary cut-off up to three times the panel's indicative budget are retained for Step 2.

-At the end of the step 1 panel meeting, the Panel Chair examines all proposals passed to step 2 (A scored) and decides on the assignment of proposals to experts.
-ERCEA contacts the remote reviewers selected by the panel chairs for a more in-depth review during the step 2 remote evaluation.
+At the end of the Step 1 panel meeting, the Panel Chair examines all proposals passed to Step 2 (scored A) and decides on the assignment of proposals to experts.
+ERCEA contacts the remote reviewers selected by the Panel Chairs for a more in-depth review during the Step 2 remote evaluation.

-Applicants who receive an A score are invited for an interview to present their proposal at the step 2 Panel meeting.
-Each panel decides on the exact format of its interviews (duration; number of slides allowed, if any; time allocated to the presentation and to the questions and answers session).
+Applicants who receive an A score are invited for an interview to present their proposal at the Step 2 panel meeting.
+Each Panel decides on the exact format of its interviews (duration; number of slides allowed, if any; time allocated to the presentation and to the questions and answers session).

-For each rejected proposal (B or C scored), a panel comment explaining the panel decision is written.
-The panel comment summarises discussion on the proposal among Panel Members at the step 1 meeting.
+For each rejected proposal (scored B or C), a panel comment explaining the panel decision is written.
+The panel comment summarises the discussion on the proposal among Panel Members at the Step 1 meeting.

-The applicants whose proposals have been rejected at step 1 receive an information letter, together with an Evaluation Report including the final panel score, the ranking range of their proposal among the proposals evaluated by the panel, the panel comment and the individual reviews given by each reviewer.
+Applicants whose proposals have been rejected at Step 1 receive an information letter, together with an Evaluation Report including the final panel score, the ranking range of their proposal among the proposals evaluated by the panel, the panel comment and the individual reviews given by each reviewer.

-Applicants whose proposals are retained for the step 2 evaluation do not receive a step 1 Evaluation Report.
+Applicants whose proposals are retained for the Step 2 evaluation do not receive a Step 1 Evaluation Report.